solliancenet/microsoft-postgresql-developer-guide/11_03_Setup/00_Template_Deployment_Instructions.md

 ## Deploy the ARM Template

+The deployment with take about ~75 minutes to setup the Virtual Machine used for the labs and samples.

 1. There are two ARM templates provided with the whitepaper.

     - The secure deployment uses private endpoints to securely access the PostgreSQL database instances through private IP addresses.
 It costs roughly ... per month.